 - At least 5 years of back-end development experience

-- Experience with backend services like containers, kubernetes, and cloud technologies like Amazon Web Services (AWS)
+- Experience with back-end services like containers, Kubernetes, and cloud technologies like Amazon Web Services (AWS)

 - Fluidity coding in multiple back-end languages such as Python, Node.js, and PHP